flexera-public/policy_engine_training/13_optimization/README.md

 ## Efficient Use of APIs

-Often, just changing how your API calls are made can increase the efficiency of your policy.
+Often, just changing how your API requests are made can increase the efficiency of your policy.
 Always consider the following:

 ### Reduce # of API Requests